Maung Weik: 2021 Myanmar coup d'état

+After being detained for more than 2 years and 4 months, he was released by the military council and returned home.

 Philanthropy

-In 1999, he donated over 5,000 lakh kyats to the Shwedagon Pagoda,he also donated the umbrella which was also the 7th time crown of Amarapura Pahtodawgyi in 2019.
+In 1999, he donated over 5,000 lakh kyats to the Shwedagon Pagoda.

 Maung Weik has donated a large amount of humanitarian aid.
 Providing humanitarian assistance to the people of Rakhine State, he donated 15,000 lakh kyats to the Resettlement Development Project (UEHRD) in 2017.